 One of us wanted to go straight to Cheboygan, mostly because it’s a fun word to say.
-Unfortunately Cheboygan was out of the way.
 Cheboygan.
+Cheboygan was out of the way.
 We’ll just have to settle for saying it.
 Cheboygan.

 Mackinac Island has roads but no cars.
 Everybody uses bicycles so we rented a couple.
 And a trailer for the boys.
 Since we took the pink pillow for them things turned out ok.
-And before anyone judges Doug’s biking posture, please understand that his bike was stuck in a high gear while his skills are stuck in a low gear.
+And before anyone judges Doug’s biking posture, please understand that his bike was stuck in a high gear while his endurance is stuck in a low gear.

-Dinner with Second Wave and Texas Two Step.
+A wonderful dinner with Second Wave and Texas 2 Step.
 Weather looks good for tomorrow.